-Note, I haven’t taken services from these people, however I’ve been walking with them for a few days and found them knowledgeable and interesting people to talk to.
+Note, I haven’t taken services from these people, however, our paths crossed on a few tea stops on the way.
+I found them knowledgeable and interesting people to talk to.
 I’m not anyhow associated with them and I put all these contacts by my own initiative with their agreement.

 When you are limited in time, you might end up going to the agency and pay double price.
 If you choose a guide yourself, ask how many times he has done this trek.
 You will be meeting guides and porters who’ve done the same trek 20-40 times.